 Minimum Admission requirements

-What you must have: for example, Mathematics is required for admission to some programmes.
-These are necessary requirements you must meet, but are not necessarily sufficient for entry.
+What you must have: for example, Mathematics is required for admission to some programs.
+These are necessary requirements you must meet but are not necessarily sufficient for entry.

 National Benchmark Tests (NBT)

-All applicants to undergraduate programmes living in, or at school in, South Africa, and all Health Sciences applicants, must write the NBTs.
-The NBTs comprise of three tests.
+All applicants to undergraduate programs living in, or at school in, South Africa, and all Health Sciences applicants, must write the NBTs.
+The NBTs comprises of three tests.